citihub/probr/internal/summary/README.md

 **SummaryStateStruct.LogEventMeta**

-Adding entries to the an Event's meta data requires the name of the test and a key-value pair to be inserted:
+Adding entries to the an Event's meta data requires the name of the test and a key-value pair to be inserted.

 ```
 n := "name-of-the-current-test"